 The Robinsons spend five hours per day, six days per week, twelve months per year with occasional days off for special activities.
 As you might expect from such a schedule, the older Robinson children are tackling college curriculum ahead of schedule and taking advanced placement exams to secure college credit for those courses.

-The Robinson Self-Teaching Curriculum is not comprehensive in itself, although Dr. Robinson includes suggestions for rounding out your program to create a comprehensive program.
-What we get are 22 CD-ROMs that contain facsimile copies of more than 230 books, the 30,000-page 1911 Encyclopedia Britannica, the 400,000-word 1913 Webster's Dictionary (these last two resources include special on-screen reading software), 6000-word vocabulary flashcard system, 2000 historic illustrations, progress exams for some of the books, and vocabulary/comprehension quizzes for some of the literature.
-We can print out copies of these books as needed, and, since they are facsimile images, they look just like the original.
-(The drawback here is that we can't search for words, select paragraphs, or otherwise play with the text in facsimile copies.)
+When you purchase the Robinson Curriculum, you get either a two-year online access subscription or a set of 22 CD-ROMs.
+Both option contain facsimile copies of more than 230 books, the 30,000-page 1911 Encyclopedia Britannica, the 400,000-word 1913 Webster's Dictionary (these last two resources include special on-screen reading software), 6000-word vocabulary flashcard system, 2000 historic illustrations, progress exams for some of the books, and vocabulary/comprehension quizzes for some of the literature.
+You can print out copies of these books as needed, and, since they are facsimile images, they look just like the original.
+(The drawback here is that you can't search for words, select paragraphs, or otherwise play with the text in facsimile copies.)

 Dr. Robinson also includes articles about teaching the various subject areas, creating a study environment, and other helpful insights.
 This has been expanded to serve as a more thorough course of study based upon feedback Dr. Robinson has received from many families who used the first version.

-We install the foundational programs on our hard drive, then access the various disks as needed.
+To run the program from the DVDs, you will install the foundational programs on your hard drive, then access the various disks as needed.
 The program is easy to install and operate.
+If you choose the online subscription, you can access the program from most devices without any set up work.

 I am thoroughly convinced of the value of reading worthwhile books as a major component of our home schooling, and this is a very affordable way to obtain more than 120,000 pages to build a library.
 Dr. Robinson's approach to homeschooling offers a model that most of us can glean from even if we do not follow it exactly.
 It also suggests a much broader realm of possibilities for many families who are reluctant to home school or who consider it beyond their capabilities.
 While such an independent, reading-based approach to education might present problems for auditory (hearing) and kinesthetic (hands-on) learners, the Robinsons have proven it successful with their own children.
 The Robinsons welcome comments and recommendations.